-[^] attended all meetings since election or until resignation
+[^]meetings attended from date of election or until resignation

 Reliance on information volunteered by Management would not be sufficient in all circumstances and further inquiries may have to be made by a member of the Board to enable him to properly perform his duties and responsibilities.
 Hence, the members of the Board shall be given independent access to Management and the Corporate Secretary."
 (Emphasis supplied)